silverstone-git/shortie/README.md

    docker-compose up -d
 ```

+### Install using Docker

+- As an alternative to cloning the repository and installing packages, you can directly install and run using the [docker image](https://hub.docker.com/r/cyt0/shortie)

+- Download the Docker Compose and create the `.env.production` file

+    ```bash
+    curl -L -o ./docker-compose.yaml https://raw.githubusercontent.com/silverstone-git/shortie/main/docker-compose.yaml
+    touch .env.production
+    ```

+- Edit the `.env.production` to your liking by referring to the Variables in [Installation](#installation)

+- Pull and Up the [docker image](https://hub.docker.com/r/cyt0/shortie)

+    ```bash
+    docker-compose pull
+    docker-compose down
+    docker-compose up -d
+    ```

 ### Next steps
 - Log in by visiting /api/auth/signin
 - Copy the cookie string shown at home page into your request's Cookie Header